nextflow-io/training/docs/nf_templates/7_testing.md

 test_full { includeConfig 'conf/test_full.config' }
 ```

-Finally, you can customise CI pipeline run tests as required.
+Finally, you can customize CI pipeline run tests as required.

 For example, adding new test profiles runs, with or without different parameters.